AdaCore/gpr/doc/gpr_reference/source/gprbuild.rst

 ---------------

 ``--build-script=``\ *file*
   Write a shell script to *file* that reproduces the build.
+This is a best-effort output: the generated script may not be portable and will only work reliably for simple cases.
+It nonetheless gives a useful overview of the commands GPRbuild executed.

 ``--create-map-file[=``\ *file*\ ``]``
   Ask the linker to generate a map file.
 Defaults to the executable name